JeffreyBenjaminBrown/hode/README.md

 ## The Rslt

-The `Rslt` is the most general data structure I am aware of.
+A `Rslt` is a data structure that generalizes the graph.
-It is a generalization of the graph.
+It can easily represent any natural language expression.
-(It is isomorphic to what some programmers call a "hypergraph" -- but mathematicians claimed that term first, and in math it means something completely different.)
+(The `Rslt` is isomorphic to what some programmers call a "hypergraph" -- but mathematicians claimed that term first, and in math it means something much less general.)

-A `Rslt`is a collection of `Expr`s (expressions), each of which is either a phrase, or a relationship between phrases, or a "template" that describes the structure that a set of relationships have in common.
+A `Rslt`is a collection of expressions, each of which is either a phrase (like "cats"), or a relationship (like "cats have noses") or a template (like "_ have _") that relationships share.

 What distinguishes a `Rslt` from the a `graph` is that the relationships can involve any (positive) number of members,